Tiless/gpstool/README.md

 GPS Tool for Garmin GPS
-written in Visual Studio VB.Net
+written in Visual Studio C#